knoxite/website/content/docs/storage-backends/content.md

 ```

 #### Setting up Google Cloud Storage

 There are multiple steps necessary to set your environment up on Google Cloud
 Console.

-##### Start a project
+##### Creating a project

-In case of being new to Google Cloud Storage, you need to create a project
+Create a project on Google Cloud Storage, should you not have done so previously.
-first.
-This project will be the container for the Google Cloud Storage you want
+This project will be the container for the Google Cloud Storage you want to use.
-to use.

-##### Create a bucket
+##### Creating a bucket

-To create a bucket you need to navigate to **Storage > Browser** and create the
+In order to create a bucket you need to navigate to **Storage > Browser**.
+The
-bucket.
-The preferences chosen for this demo are just an example but might be a
+preferences chosen here are merely an example, but might be sensible for backups
-fit for backups that you only access occasionally.
+that you only access occasionally.

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_bucket1_focus.png" title="create bucket part 1">}}
 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_bucket2_focus.png" title="create bucket part 2">}}

-##### Create a folder for your repository within the bucket
+##### Creating a folder for your repository

-After creating a bucket you need to add a folder, which will be used to store
+After creating a bucket you need to add a new folder, which will be used to
-the repository in.
+store the repository in:

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_folder_focus.png" title="create folder in bucket">}}

-##### Add a service account
+##### Adding a service account

-In order to access the bucket through the knoxite backend you need a service
+In order to access the bucket through knoxite you need a service account.
-account.

-Therefore you need to navigate to **IAM & Admin > Service Accounts** and create
-a new service account.
+Navigate to **IAM & Admin > Service Accounts** and create a new service account:

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_create_focus.png" title="create service account">}}

-##### Grant access
+##### Granting access

 For the service account to be permitted to access the bucket, you need to grant
-access to the project.
+it access to the project.
 For testing purposes we choose the Storage Admin role
 here.
-For production use we recommend to set specific roles that fit your needs.
+For production use we recommend to set specific roles that fit your needs:

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_grantaccess_focus.png" title="create service account grant access">}}

-##### Create and download the key
+##### Creating and downloading the key

-In the last step of creating the service account you need to create a key.
-You
+As the last step of creating a service account you need to create a key, which
-will need this key to use the Knoxite Google Cloud Storage backend.
+will be used to authenticate knoxite to access your cloud storage:

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_finish_createkey_focus.png" title="create service account create key">}}

-There is only a one-time chance to download this key, so we recommend you to
+You can only download this key once, so we recommend you store it in a safe
-store it at a safe place in your filesystem.
-(Of course you are able to create a
+place.
+Of course you are always able to create an entirely new key.
-new one later)

-With the downloaded key you are now ready to use the Google Cloud Storage
+With the key downloaded you are now ready to use the Google Cloud Storage
-backend via the knoxite URL scheme.
+backend.

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_createkey_focus.png" title="create service account download key">}}